 Skip to content

-Ideal and real voltage/current sources
+Ideal and real sources

-Difference between Ideal and Real voltage source
+Ideal vs Real voltage source

 An ideal voltage source will maintain the desired voltage across its terminal irrespective of the magnitude and direction of the current being drawn from it.